djshanne/crytoGraphAndroid/README.md

 ## This is a simple app in kotlin that covers all this points named below:

- 1. Android Module usage (views, repository, domain and app)
+ 1. Android Module usage (views, repository, domain, app, playground)
  2. Separate Responsibilities by using modules
  3. Dependency Injection
  4. Simple Unit Tests on every module